 People visited CCE stations at farmers markets in the Bronx, Manhattan, Brooklyn and Queens.

 Research by faculty and graduate students at Weill Cornell Medicine is collaborative, groundbreaking and always patient focused.

 *Does not include affiliates

-The House, a 270000-square-feet apartment tower nearing completion at Cornell Tech and designed by two Cornell alumni, is the tallest passive-house high-rise in the world.
+The House, a 270000-square-foot apartment tower at Cornell Tech designed by two Cornell alumni, is the tallest passive-house high-rise in the world.

 Number of megawatts the campus’s solar array will generate at daily peak.

 Size in acres of the geothermal well field.